WASDetchan/SDL2Project/SDL2/SDL2/docs/README-gesture.md

 * event.mgesture.touchId - the Id of the touch on which the gesture was performed.
 * event.mgesture.x       - the normalized x coordinate of the gesture.
 (0..1)
-* event.mgesture.y       - the normalized y coordinate of the gesture.
+* event.mgesture.Y       - the normalized Y coordinate of the gesture.
 (0..1)
 * event.mgesture.dTheta  - the amount that the fingers rotated during this motion.
 * event.mgesture.dDist   - the amount that the fingers pinched during this motion.
 * event.mgesture.numFingers - the number of fingers used in the gesture.